CLIFF-MUDIGO/weather-app-project/README.md

 - Add the changes and commit them (git commit -am "Improve App")
 - Push to the branch (git push origin improve-app)
 - Create a Pull request
-* Open the folder location on terminal and use the following command to run app:

 ## How To Run It
 >  $ pip install -r requirements.txt
-To install all requirements
+To install all requirements that is vscode.

 > $ python3 manage.py runserver
 Then run server with the above command